wp-plugins/bliptv-admin-menu/readme.txt

 This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload bliptv-admin-menu.zip to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to Admin -> Blip.tv API -> settings and enter your Blip.tv account information.
 1. Click "Import Video Info From Blip" to import or refresh all your video data from your Blip.tv account.

 == Frequently Asked Questions ==

-= Does this download the actual video files from Blip.tv =
+= Does this download the actual video files from Blip.tv? =

 No.  This will only download the data for each video and store that data in a table in your wordpress database.

+= Why don't my uploads succeed? =

+Uploading of your video files to your hosting server may not work for a couple reasons.
+A few things to check are:
+* Does your hosting provider allow file uploads?
+* Your hosting provider's max upload file size limit: (upload_max_filesize) in php.ini.
+* Your hosting provider's max post size limit: (post_max_size) in php.ini.

 == Screenshots ==